Not able to attend the 2019 World Scout Jamboree?

 CW: There will be limited operation on CW as time permits.
 See Scouting Frequencies.

-Times of Operation: The Summit Center is only open from 8 AM to 5 PM Eastern Time starting July 19 through the 27.
-We do hope to operate in the evenings remotely from staff camp, but that's not assured.
+Times of Operation: The Summit Center is only open from 8 AM to 5 PM Eastern Time starting July 21 through August 2.
+We do plan to operate in the evenings to hand out as many QSOs as possible.
 Our demonstrations with Scouts will be happening in the daytime and that's when we need contacts.

 Are you planning to attend the Jamboree as a participant, staff member, or visitor?

-Here's how to engage with K2BSA while on site.
+Here's how to engage with NA1WJ while on site.

-Be sure to stop by the K2BSA location in the Summit Center — demonstrations for Scouts, Radio Merit Badge workshop, and ARDF-Foxhunting.
-Balloon launches on July 20 and possibly the 22nd.
-International Space Station Contact unfortunately has been cancelled due to ISS workload priorities.
+Be sure to stop by the NA1WJ location in the Summit Center — demonstrations for Scouts and ARDF-Foxhunting.
+Balloon launches are planned.
+An International Space Station Contact will be scheduled immediately prior to the Jamboree opening.
 Nightly nets on repeater frequencies at 7:30 PM Eastern.